Kabataan: Arroyo administration (2004-2010)

+Kabataan filed House Bill 6799, "Anti-No-Permit, No-Exam Policy" bill in Congress.
+The Commission on Higher Education issued Memorandum Order 02 Series of 2010 banning the "no permit, no exam" policy in response to the Kabataan bill.

 Aquino III administration (2010-2016)

 The group decided to run at the 2010 elections, fielding three nominees led by incumbent representative Palatino.
 The group successfully sued the Commission on Elections (COMELEC) for ending the voter registration prematurely for the forthcoming elections, and sued a police superintendent for assaulting one of their nominee.
 The 2010 elections resulted in a single seat for the group, with Palatino extending his term for another three years.

 In the 2013 elections, Kabataan fielded three nominees led by Terry Ridon.
 COMELEC threatened to disqualify the group due to campaign-related violations, a move seen by the group as being orchestrated by the Aquino III administration in an attempt to "push out progressive partylists".
 Kabataan successfully secured another seat again, with Ridon replacing Palatino as the representative of the partylist.

+In 2015, Ridon filed H.R.
+No. 2135, the first bill in the House of Representatives pushing for universal tuition-free education in state universities and colleges.

 Duterte administration (2016-2022)

 At the 2016 elections, the group fielded five nominees led by Sarah Elago, and won a seat.
 Elago thus became the youngest serving lawmaker in the country.
 The group managed to win a seat again at the 2019 elections, giving Elago another three years in office.
 Under the Duterte administration, the group, along with other members of the Makabayan bloc, received increased harassment and allegations from the administration.
 One particular case was an alleged kidnapping case of an activist, where Kabataan representative Elago and others were implicated on the case.
 The case was ultimately junked by the Department of Justice and the Supreme Court for "having no sufficient grounds".

 The group was also linked by the National Intelligence Coordinating Agency (NICA) and the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) to the communist group CPP-NPA-NDFP, which the group and other members of the Makabayan bloc strongly denied.
 This particular case was explored in a 2020 Senate hearing on red-tagging.
-President Rodrigo Duterte himself has since denied claims on red-tagging, saying that the government was only "identifying" them as "communists".
+President Rodrigo Duterte has since denied claims on red-tagging, saying that the government was only "identifying" them as "communists".

+Marcos administration (2022-current)

+For the 2025 elections, the partylist fielded former University of the Philippines Student Regent and lawyer Renee Co as the first nominee.